 Accrediting veterinary nursing qualifications

-If you want to work as a veterinary nurse in the UK, you must be on the Register of Veterinary Nurses, which we maintain.
-To join the Register, veterinary nurses must hold a qualification from a university or awarding organisation accredited by the RCVS.
+Veterinary nurses must be on the Register of Veterinary Nurses to work in the UK.
+To be eligible to join the Register, which is maintained by the RCVS, you must hold a qualification from a university or awarding organisation accredited by us.

 The standards for accrediting these qualifications, and the institutions that offer them, are set by the Veterinary Nurses Council, the RCVS body responsible for veterinary nurse education and training.